-Attention voyagers and excursionists: There’s an increasing effort to preserve the beauty and historic value of natural attractions and ancient ruins by capping visitor numbers and upping entry fees, while others are on the brink of disappearing altogether.
+Attention voyagers and excursionists: There’s an increasing effort to preserve the beauty and historic value of natural attractions and ancient ruins by capping visitor numbers, while others are on the brink of disappearing altogether because they can’t be or aren’t being preserved.
 Our advice?
-Visit these five bucket-list places while you still can.
+Visit these four bucket-list places while you still can.

 Glacier National Park, Montana

 This huge park sits in the Rocky Mountains of northern Montana.
 As the name implies, the landscape was carved by glaciers, which left behind rugged peaks, more than 700 lakes, more than 500 streams, and a one-of-a-kind experience for visitors.
 Today, the park is a favorite destination for hikers (you can see the glaciers up close), fishermen, photographers, cyclists, and outdoor enthusiasts of all stripes.